Equivalence class of Emergent Single Weyl fermion lattice models in 3 dimensions: gapless superconductors and superfluids versus chiral fermions: Naturalness of single Weyl fermion in gapless superconductors or superfluids

 This section provides an alternative proof of the Nielsen-Ninomiya theorem using tools from differential geometry.
 Rather than relying on topological charges and Berry curvature, we reinterpret band crossings as intersections of submanifolds in a higher-dimensional space.
 We then apply this geometric perspective to real fermions, showing how particle-hole symmetry naturally enforces the pairing of band crossings, yet allows for the reconstruction of a single Weyl fermion through specific projections.

 Physically, this suggests naturalness of single Weyl fermion in gapless charge $U(1)$ symmetry breaking states such as gapless superconductors or superfluids.
-They shall form an equivalent class.
-Later in Sect.\ref{part: family}, we provide an explicit structure of the equivalent class of Hamiltonians.
+They shall form an equivalence class.
+Later in Sect.\ref{part: family}, we provide an explicit structure of the equivalence class of Hamiltonians.